Restricting Entries to All-Pay Contests: Posterior Beliefs

-\end{corollary} {The event $a_j=a_i$, whose Lebesgue measure is $0$, can be defined arbitrarily.} An admitted player's posterior belief about every other opponent's ability is identical.
-What differs is two different players' beliefs about a third player's ability because of their distinct private abilities.
-Having said that, though the posterior beliefs about different opponents' abilities are identical, they are \emph{not} independent. {This is why the marginal posterior beliefs are not sufficient, and we need the joint density in \Cref{prop_post_belief} to fully characterize the posterior beliefs.}
+\end{corollary} An admitted player's posterior belief about each opponent's ability is identical across opponents.
+What differs, however, are the posterior beliefs held by two different players about a third player's ability, due to their distinct private abilities.
+Although the posterior beliefs about different opponents' abilities are identical, they are \emph{not} independent. {Consequently, the marginal posterior beliefs are not sufficient; the joint density in \Cref{prop_post_belief} is required to fully characterize the posterior beliefs.}

 \begin{remark} One player's marginal posterior beliefs about different players' abilities can be correlated.
 Formally, $\beta_i(a_{-i}\mid s,a_i)\neq \prod_{j\in \mathcal{I}_{-i}} \beta_i(a_j\mid s,a_i)$ in general. \end{remark}